 The Evening in Paris booklet also noted that some of the most popular items with collectors are the graphic boxed gift sets from the '30s and '40s.

-These turn up as originally inexpensive one or two piece sets all the way to large elaborate sets of eight or more items in beautiful satin-lined boxes.
+These turn up as originally inexpensive one or two piece sets all the way to large elaborate sets of eight or more items in beautiful satin-lined boxes in fanciful shapes.